-- 1. Report: Bullying is reported to a staff member this may be investigated or referred to other relevant staff member for investigation. - 2.
-Investigation: the staff member will investigate and respond in ways that are developmentally appropriate for the victim, the perpetrator, and any bystanders. - 3.
-Communication: families of affected students will be communicated with to inform them of the situation and any relevant disciplinary or supportive action. - 4.
-Review: the staff member will review the situation periodically to ensure the bullying is not recurring and that the victim is receiving the necessary supports. - 5.
-Further Action: In ongoing cases, further action may be taken such as formal warnings, removal of access to certain play/social areas, or even suspension or exclusion.
+- 1. Report: If bullying is reported to a staff member, this may be investigated or referred to another relevant staff member for investigation. - 2.
+Investigation: the staff member will investigate and respond in developmentally appropriate ways for the victim, the perpetrator, and any bystanders. - 3.
+Communication: The families of affected students will be contacted to inform them of the situation and any relevant disciplinary or supportive action. - 4.
+Review: The staff member will review the situation periodically to ensure that the bullying does not recur and that the victim is receiving the necessary support. - 5.
+Further Action: In ongoing cases, further action may be taken, such as formal warnings, removal of access to certain play/social areas, or even suspension or exclusion.